Yakuza: Like a Dragon

-Yakuza: Like a Dragon (Note: Known in Japan as Ryū ga Gotoku 7: Hikari to Yami no Yukue (龍が如く7 光と闇の行方)) is a 2020 role-playing video game developed by Ryu Ga Gotoku Studio and published by Sega for the PlayStation 4.
+is a 2020 role-playing video game developed by Ryu Ga Gotoku Studio and published by Sega for the PlayStation 4.
 The eighth mainline installment in the Yakuza series and the first to be developed as a turn-based RPG, it was released in Japan and Asia on January 16, 2020.
 The western release of the game for the PlayStation 4, Windows, Xbox One, and Xbox Series X/S on November 10, 2020 included new costumes, the returning of English audio track for the first time since the first game, and some previously paid DLC.
-This version was then released in Japan and Asia under the subtitle International (Note: Known in Japan as Ryū ga Gotoku 7: Hikari to Yami no Yukue International (龍が如く7 光と闇の行方 インターナショナル)) on February 25, 2021 for Windows and Xbox platforms.
+This version was then released in Japan and Asia under the subtitle on February 25, 2021 for Windows and Xbox platforms.
 The game was released worldwide for the PlayStation 5 on March 2, 2021, and a version for Amazon Luna launched on December 10, 2021.

 In contrast to previous Yakuza games that focused on the life of Kazuma Kiryu, a man trying to lead a normal life after leaving the yakuza lifestyle, Like a Dragon instead introduces a new protagonist named Ichiban Kasuga.
 After being imprisoned for 18 years only to then be betrayed by his former boss, Kasuga goes on a personal quest to become a "hero" and uncover the reason for his betrayal alongside his companions.
 Yakuza: Like a Dragon received positive reviews from both players and critics who praised the narrative, characters, gameplay, unique take on the JRPG sub-genre, and presentation.

-Yakuza: Like a Dragon is the last game in the series to use the Yakuza name outside of Japan, and the first to use the Japanese title worldwide, albeit as a subtitle.
+Yakuza: Like a Dragon is the first to use the Japanese title worldwide, albeit as a subtitle.
 The game was followed up by a 2023 spin-off, Like a Dragon Gaiden: The Man Who Erased His Name, and a mainline sequel, Like a Dragon: Infinite Wealth, in 2024.